edrflt/tabber/README.md

 [Download on addons.mozilla.org](https://addons.mozilla.org/firefox/addon/tabber)

 ### Porting to Google Chrome and Microsoft Edge
-A port to these browser would be very easy since the API are the same.
+A port to these browsers would be very easy since the API are the same.
 It is kind of planned, but **I do not know** when.